The NMSU System Academic Regulations

 - Recommend a re-evaluation of the student’s progress after the lapse of one semester

 In all cases, the Graduate School shall be notified by the department of the results of the qualifying examination.

 Students will be admitted to the doctoral program once the qualifying examination is passed.
 The student’s advisor and department head will then appoint the doctoral committee to prepare the student’s preliminary doctorate program of study.
 The student must submit the program of study to the Graduate School immediately following admission into the doctoral program and before registering for additional coursework.

 Doctoral Graduate Committee

-The doctoral committee will be composed of at least four members of the graduate faculty who hold doctoral degrees.
+The doctoral committee will comprise at least four graduate faculty members who hold doctoral degrees.
 The following rules apply to the composition of the committee: